If you experience any problems placing your order online, please call 800-850-1776 to order by phone.

-Introducing the first in an extraordinary collection of Mort Kunstler’s most treasured and timeless images, selected by the artist himself.
+The Masterpiece Collection is of Mort Künstler’s most treasured and timeless images, selected by the artist himself.
 This unsurpassed art is in a prestigious exhibition size format designed for display as the centerpiece décor in any fine home or office.

 The first in the Masterpiece Collection is appropriately The High Water Mark, Mr. Kunstler’s very first Civil War print.
-Originally released in 1988 as a limited edition print on paper, this classic Gettysburg battle scene is virtually impossible to find at any price.
-Now, for the first time The High Water Mark is being offered as a giclée print on canvas.
+Originally released in 1988 as a limited edition print on paper, in 2003 The High Water Mark was offered as a giclée print on canvas with a limited edition of 35 with an issue price of $3,500.

 In the mid-afternoon’s heat, the searing blast of cannon and popping of musketry mix with the acrid smell of gunpowder.
 General Lee’s last effort at breaking the Union line is grinding to an end.
 Moments before, Confederate troops of Pickett, Pettigrew and Trimble had gallantly advanced through open farm fields, marching into the face of unrelenting artillery fire.
 Then came the musketry while the big guns changed to canister.
 Determined to succeed, the gray-clad troops moved on, gathering behind their flags.
 Brief success by Virginians at the Angle is met with equal vengeance but they are forced back.
 Farther to the North, under a withering fire, a regiment of men press on behind the flag of the 26th North Carolina, struggling to reach the Union Line.
 A survivor wrote: “As far as the eye could see on either side…that splendid sight of a pefect line of battle, but the enemy’s artillery opened on us with grape [&] canister.
 Our lines crossed the lane [Emmitsburg Road] in splendid order when, about two hundred yards from their works the musketry opened on us.
 Nothing daunted, our brave men pressed quickly forward and when we had reached within about forty yards of the works, our regiment had been reduced to a skirmish line by the constant falling of the men at every step—but still they kept closing to the colors.”